Germany's Olaf Scholz eyes stronger EU in first trip abroad as chancellor | DW | 10.12.2021

 Besides a long list of topics and urgent challenges, the visit is primarily an opportunity for Macron and Scholz "to get to know each other better," said DW Brussels correspondent Barbara Wesel.

-"This is the crucial relationship in Europe — the chancellor of Germany and the president of France have to work together, or everything fails," she noted.
+"This is the crucial relationship in Europe — the president of France and chancellor of Germany have to work together, or everything fails," she noted.

 After talks in Paris, Scholz will then head to Brussels for discussions with European Commission chief Ursula von der Leyen and European Council President Charles Michel.
 The talks come ahead of an EU leaders' summit next week.